Choosing The Right Therapist

 Conclusion

 There you have it, seven things to keep in mind as you search for a therapist to help your son or daughter.
-Follow this guidance and you’ll save yourself a great deal of grief, and possibly a great deal of money that otherwise might be spent working with a therapist that is a poor fit.
+Follow this guidance, and you’ll save yourself a great deal of grief and possibly a great deal of money that otherwise might be spent working with a therapist who is a poor fit.

 And best of all, you will drastically increase the chances of finding a therapist that helps your son or daughter become a happier, healthier youngster.